 5 Tips to Maximize the Impact of Volunteering on Your Resume and Cover Letter

-Guest post by Andrew Fennell, founder of CV writing advice website StandOut CV – he is a former recruitment consultant and contributes careers advice to websites like Business Insider, The Guardian and FastCompany.
+Written by by Andrew Fennell, founder of CV writing advice website StandOut CV – he is a former recruitment consultant and contributes career advice to websites like Business Insider, The Guardian, and FastCompany.

 It’s easy to feel disheartened if you believe that a dose of volunteering is akin to a career gap on your resume.
 However, volunteering experience actually has immense power when it comes to your resume and cover letter.